York, Pennsylvania: Healthcare

 York City has two hospitals; WellSpan York Hospital and UPMC Memorial Hospital.

-Founded in 1880, WellSpan York Hospital is located on the edge of York City on the border of York Township and is a regional specialty center, featuring a level 1 trauma center, a stroke center, and level 3 NICU.
-The hospital employs more than 5,000 people, is a nationally recognized teaching hospital, and can treating a large variety of patients with diverse issues, including pediatrics, orthopedics, and cardiac issues.
+Founded in 1880, WellSpan York Hospital is located on the edge of York City on the border of Spring Garden Township and is a regional specialty center, featuring a level 1 trauma center, a stroke center, and level 3 NICU.
+The hospital employs more than 5,000 people, is a nationally recognized teaching hospital, and can treat a large variety of patients with diverse issues, including pediatrics, orthopedics, and cardiac issues.

 Memorial Hospital was opened in 1945, and was taken over by PinnacleHealth in 2017.
 PinnacleHealth became part of the UPMC health system in 2017, and Memorial Hospital then became UPMC Memorial.
 In 2019, UPMC Memorial moved from its old facility in Spring Garden Township to its new facility in West Manchester Township.
 UPMC Memorial is a general hospital, and features a Select Specialty facility.
 The old Memorial Hospital is undergoing conversion into an apartment building, as of March 2023.

-York has many independent healthcare facilities, yet WellSpan and UPMC are the primary health systems in York and the surrounding area and have the majority of local specialty centers and doctors offices.
-Penn State Health also has an increasing presence in York.
-All three systems provide their own ambulance services for several municipalities around York City and the rest of the county.
+York has many independent healthcare facilities as well as those run by other corporations, however WellSpan and UPMC are the primary health systems in York and the surrounding area and have the majority of local specialty centers and doctors offices.